microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap1.md

 ### ~hint

-Create meaningful variable names to each additional sprite created (for example, car, shoe, bread...)
+Create meaningful variable names to each additional sprite created (for example, car, shoe, bread, ...)

 Be sure to use ``||music:stop all sounds||`` if completing challenge overlap event with ``||music:ring tone||`` and turn volume way down!